keymanapp/help.keyman.com/developer/engine/web/15.0/reference/core/init.md

 : `boolean` <span class="optional">optional</span>

-  Specifies whether KeymanWeb will display internal alerts.
+  Specifies whether KeymanWeb's alert feedback should be enabled.
 Default value `true`.

-  * If `true`, KeymanWeb will display internal alerts.
+  * If `true`, KeymanWeb will display its default alerts.
-  * If `false`, KeymanWeb will not display internal alerts.
-Choose this if you want to customize the alert messages for use on your site.
+  * If `false`, KeymanWeb will not display its default alerts.
+Choose this if you wish to disable them or would prefer to customize your site's error feedback.
+  * In either case, any calls your page makes to `keyman.util.alert()` will not be blocked.
+This only affects calls built into KeymanWeb itself.

 `spacebarText`